Perth Mint: Gold-backed digital assets

-GoldPass is an app powered by InfiniGold technology which allows investors to instantly and securely buy, sell and transfer physical gold via digital certificates.
-Each certificate is 100% backed by physical gold held at the Perth Mint and guaranteed by the Government of Western Australia.
-In October 2019, precious metals digitalisation company InfiniGold announced it would issue the Perth Mint Gold Token (PMGT) on the Ethereum public blockchain.
-Each digital token is backed 1:1 by GoldPass certificates held by InfiniGold and maintained directly with the Perth Mint.
+The Perth Mint Gold Token (PMGT) was a digital asset offered from 2019 to 2023 by Singapore-based Trovio (formerly Infinigold), using the Perth Mint name under licence.
+Each PMGT was backed 1:1 by GoldPass accounts held by Trovio at the Perth Mint.
+The PMGT was discontinued in late 2023.

+GoldPass was a smartphone application launched in 2018 by the Perth Mint.
+The app allowed users to buy, sell and trade digital certificates representing physical gold or silver held at the Perth Mint.

 Trail

 A collaboration known as the Gold Industry Group began a Heart of Gold Discovery Trail in Perth in October 2018.
 The project included the Perth Mint as a partner.

 Controversy

+In March 2023, The Perth Mint responded to claims from the Australian Broadcasting Corporation's Four Corners program that it had faced the prospect of recalling 1 kg bars worth $9 billion from China in 2018.
+The Perth Mint refuted the allegations, stating a small number of bars did not meet the non-gold specifications of the Shanghai Gold Exchange, which require that the non-gold component – that is, 0.01% of the bar or 100 parts per million (ppm) – contains no more than 50 ppm silver.
+The London Bullion Market Association (LBMA) launched an Incident Review Process into the Perth Mint and concluded it did not find any instances of zero tolerance non-conformance.

 In June 2020, an investigation by the Australian Financial Review found that Perth Mint had purchased annually from a convicted killer in Papua New Guinea.
 The Western Australian corruption watchdog launched an investigation.
 On 27 July it was reported that HSBC and JP Morgan stopped buying gold from Perth Mint, citing potential damage to their reputation.
-On 10 August a London Bullion Market Association probe into the Perth Mint found no serious examples of misconduct.
+On 10 August, a LBMA probe into the Perth Mint found no serious examples of misconduct.

-Further investigation into the Perth Mint has exposed a secret recording of the Perth Mint CEO Richard Hayes and the failure to refer allegations of impropriety to the West Australian Corruption and Crime Commission in late 2017.
+Further investigation into the Perth Mint has exposed a secret recording of the Perth Mint CEO Richard Hayes and the failure to refer allegations of impropriety to the Western Australian Corruption and Crime Commission in late 2017.
 This has resulted in the corruption watchdog launching an investigation into the Perth Mint.